 Inductance in uH is the fourth mode.
-The digital display indicates measurement frequency, capacitive reactance (Xl=) in ohms, inductance (L=) in microhenries or μ H. The Impedance meter indicates reactance in ohms, the SWR meter displays SWR.
+The digital display indicates measurement frequency, capacitive reactance (Xl=) in ohms, inductance (L=) in microhenries or μH .
+The Impedance meter indicates reactance in ohms, the SWR meter displays SWR.

 Freq.
 Counter is the fifth and final function of the main mode.
 The BNC connector labeled FREQUENCY COUNTER INPUT should connect to the RF sample you want to measure.
 The sensitivity of this port ranges from 10 millivolts at 1.7 MHz to 100 millivolts at 180 MHz.
+The frequency counter is not design for use below 1 MHz.
 The "GATE" button controls the gate time of the frequency counter.
 Longer gate times are accompanied by additional digits in the display, increasing counter resolution.